 The CPAP Hose: Unsung Link to Sleep Apnea Therapy

-As a PAP user, I’m always concerned about my machine’s functionality.
+As a continuous positive airway pressure (CPAP) user, I’m always concerned about my machine’s functionality.
 It’s an expensive investment in my health.
 I strive to transport it safely, use its settings as recommended, and keep it clean.

 My mask is also critical to therapy.
-Without the cushion and headgear thoughtfully worn every night, there’d be no therapy for my obstructive sleep apnea (OSA).
+Without the cushion and headgear I wear every night, I wouldn't be getting therapy for my obstructive sleep apnea (OSA).

 But how many among us PAP users consider the value of the hose?

 Trust me...you will the moment yours gets a hole in it.